Unit 2 Ferry Wharf

-For February’s installment of the Tech Startup Accountant, Alex Baxter Smith sat down with Amanda Green of Filtered.
-Amanda has had a hugely varied involvement within the London tech scene since leaving the Big-4 and we’re delighted to be able to share some of her insights...
+For February’s installment of the Tech Startup Accountant, I sat down with Amanda Green of Filtered.
+Amanda has had a hugely varied involvement within the London tech scene since leaving the Big-4 and we’re delighted to be able to share some of her insights…

 I was hired to work on the financials and wider operational tasks; the company saw it as a benefit for me to be able to take over much of the outsourced work our accountants were doing, but also be able to help with a wider remit beyond finance.
-This was ideal for me as I was looking for a finance role but knew I was interested in the wider variety than a typical FC role.
-This variety has only increased since I’ve joined; unfortunately our Head of People left a few months after I joined so therefore I’ve taken over part of her role on the recruitment and HR side of things.
+This was ideal for me as I was looking for a finance role but knew I was interested in a wider variety than a typical FC role.
+This variety has only increased since I’ve joined; unfortunately, our Head of People left a few months after I joined so, therefore, I’ve taken over part of her role on the recruitment and HR side of things.

 I joined Filtered at the Post-Series A investment in 2019 and was hired as an FC.
 The aim for bringing me on board then was to move much of the outsourced accountants’ work in-house and to start to build up the finance function.